 At the conclusion of the series, Jim Page offered Randolph Mantooth the opportunity to train and become a Firefighter with the Los Angeles County Fire Department.
 He turned it down, but only after much reflection.

 Fire Station 51 is in real life Los Angeles County Fire Station 127 located at 2049 E. 223rd Street in Carson.
 Furthermore, although the actual station crew has never included a paramedic unit, Harbor UCLA Medical Center, the actual hospital that is portrayed as Rampart, is the closest hospital to it so it would be the regular medical facility Station 127 would deal with.
 The station is still in service with little change.
-The second Engine 51 used in the show is now in service at the Yosemite National Park in California.
-You can find the engine at the small fire station near the visitors center.
+The second Engine 51 used in the show is now retired and on display with the Los Angeles County Fire Museum.

 The Harbor UCLA Medical Center served as Rampart Emergency Hospital in the series.
 The hospital is located in Torrance, California.
 1000 West Carson Street.
 This is appropriate, as this hospital (then known as Harbor General) served as the initial training facility for the Los Angeles County Paramedic Training Program.

 The radio call sign KMG365, which is said whenever Station 51 is responding to a call, is still a valid FCC call sign licensed to the LACoFD.
 It appears on the station patches for the crew at Station 127, which was used as the filming location for Station 51.